codeniko/JsonPathKt/README.md

 |  88 chars, 19 tokens  |  133 ms *(2 ms w/ cache)* |  214 ms *(214 ms w/ cache)* |

 # Cache
-JsonPathLite uses an LRU cache by default to cache compiled JsonPath tokens.
+JsonPathKt uses an LRU cache by default to cache compiled JsonPath tokens.
 If you don't want to use the cache, you can disable it or set the CacheProvider to use your own implementation of the Cache interface.
 ```kotlin
 // Disable cache
 CacheProvider.setCache(null)